 - b.
 The Trust engaged with an NHS Improvement benchmarking exercise, providing organisational data and seeking the views of staff and patients. - c.
-Introduced in 2016, the Learning Mortality Disabilities Review (LeDeR) Programme commissioned by the Healthcare Quality Improvement Partnership on behalf of NHS England.
+Introduced in 2016, the Learning Disabilities Mortality Review (LeDeR) Programme is commissioned by the Healthcare Quality Improvement Partnership on behalf of NHS England.
 It aims to help reduce premature mortality and health inequalities for people with learning disabilities.